Dejan Karan

-Club career
+Career

 Early career

 Karan played for Serbian SuperLiga clubs Vojvodina, Javor Ivanjica, Voždovac and Mladost Podgorica from Montenegro.
 From 10 July 2013, he signed for Kecskemét from Hungary, where he stayed two years until 31 July 2015.

 Tirana

 On 25 August 2015, Karan signed with the most successful club of Albania, Tirana, on a one-year deal with an option to renew it for another year.
 During his presentation, he said that his compatriot Ivan Gvozdenović had told to him "many good words for the club" and that he has heard that Tirana is the best Albanian club in history.
 He was given the number 5.

 Diósgyőr

 Karan signed his first contract with Diósgyőr on 10 July 2016 and this is his second time that he play in Hungary.
 One and a half seasons in Diósgyőr was enough to become standard player in this team and 17 January 2018, Karan signed new two years contract with this Hungarian football club.
 Karan after two and half years got Hungarian nationality.
 At the start of his four seasons in this club he became also captain of this team.
 Second time, Karan extended his contract 20 December 2019 for a new two years.
 Karan retired from playing at the end of the 2021–22 season.